Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

 Given a malicious APK as the input, we firstly decompiled it with apktool, and constructed its feature vector.
 The attack algorithm then optimised the perturbations to be added to the feature vector, \textit{i.e.}, the number of calls added from each caller to callee.
 Then, corresponding pre-designed code blocks were inserted into the smali files, which were then recompiled into a new APK.
 The manipulated APK was submitted to MaMaDroid oracle to get the classification result.
 The attack was declared successful if the modified APK was labelled as benign.
 This process makes sure that our attack method not only changes the feature vector, but also effectively modifies the APK.
 We additionally verified that all the modified APKs can be successfully installed and launched on an Android smartphone.
 It was difficult to verify whether the functionality was affected or not.
 However, we presume that since the calls we added were non-functional, they will not have changed the functionality of original APK.

-As we have explained before, we will run experiments in four deliberate scenarios (refer to Section \ref{attack_scenarios}).
+As we have explained before, we run experiments in four deliberate scenarios (refer to Section \ref{attack_scenarios}).
 The details of the settings for each scenario are listed in Table \ref{scenario_overview2}.
-In the experiments, we will train a substitute model to approximate MaMaDroid by using AdaGrad.
-Accordingly, a multi-layer perceptron (MLP) model will be employed, and the model architecture is shown in Table \ref{substitute_architecture}.
-Each training batch will contain 256 samples and the substitute model will be trained for 100 epochs.
-In addition, we will introduce dropout to prevent overfitting problem in the experiments.
-Note that MaMaDroid trained with the original dataset will be used as benchmark for evaluation, and we only require black-box access to the pilot classifier (refer the definition to Section \ref{SubSubcw}).
+In the experiments, we train a substitute model to approximate MaMaDroid by using AdaGrad.
+Accordingly, a multi-layer perceptron (MLP) model is employed.
+The model contains 2 fully connected hidden layers, each has 128 nodes.
+Each training batch contains 256 samples and the substitute model is trained for 100 epochs.
+In addition, we introduce dropout after each hidden layer to prevent overfitting problem in the experiments.
+We set the dropout rate to 0.5.
+Note that MaMaDroid trained with the original dataset is used as benchmark for evaluation, and we only require black-box access to the pilot classifier (refer the definition to Section \ref{attacking_algorithm_mama}).